spandansingh/url_scraper/README.md

 php artisan moveinsync:url_scraper
 ```

-Now open another terminal instance and run the following to get the report of failed urls using API ( http://localhost:8000/urls/failed )
+Now open another terminal instance and start the http server.

 ```bash
 # Start the HTTP Server
 php -S localhost:8000 -t public
 ```

+To get the report of failed urls use the api - http://localhost:8000/urls/failed